 If you have done any research at all on varicose vein treatments, you’ve come across the term “conservative therapy.”
 If you’re like many of our patients, you are confused about what this means.
 In general, conservative therapies are non-invasive methods used to decrease the symptoms of venous insufficiency.
 Conservative therapy helps relieve the leg pain and other symptoms that come with vein problems.
 Insurance companies sometimes ask clients to try conservative therapy for 6 to 12 weeks before they will cover the cost of a medical procedure.

-If you are noticing skin discoloration in your legs or see any bulging appearance of varicose veins, conservative therapies might be a suitable treatment for you.
+If you notice skin discoloration in your legs or see any bulging varicose veins, conservative therapies might be a suitable treatment for you.
 If you are not eligible for insurance coverage for vein treatment, conservative therapies can also keep your symptoms moderate.
 After screening your legs and reviewing your medical history, our doctors at Physicians Vein Clinics can customize your treatment plan.
 We’re committed to helping you lead a happy and healthy lifestyle.

 Before you cringe, we promise these aren’t your grandma’s stockings.
 Today’s compression stockings come in modern fabrics, colors, and styles and are designed to apply graduated pressure that helps your body pump blood upward and reduce symptoms like swelling, aching, and heaviness.
 For patients using insurance, most companies require a trial of prescription-strength, medical-grade compression stockings at a minimum of 20–30 mmHg before approving vein procedures.
 We’ll help you find an option that fits your lifestyle while ensuring you meet your insurance requirements.